EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

 ![](../../assets/post01/ZoomingIn-1.png)<!-- -->

 Two things to note:  The size of the blob stays pretty constant - and the number of individuals is the same.
-But the number of <font color = "red"> encounters </font> peaks at 27 on June 30 and crashes to 0 on July 7.
+But the number of encounters peaks at 27 on June 30 and crashes to 0 on July 7.

 Again - there's a super interesting behavioral question here, and intriguing ecological hypotheses to explore.
 But the main question here is statistical, namely: are those numbers of encounters MORE than expected?
 Less than expected?
 Can we get to that oh so hotly desired crutch of all inference ... a *p*-value from these observations?